Coping with Depression

 Gratitude Exercise:Gratitude exercises involve consciously expressing gratitude towards all the positive events happening around us.
 This helps the person to acknowledge and appreciate the good things in life.
 It also helps to relieve stress and negative thoughts by being present in the moment.
 Gratitude exercises can be worked out by expressing gratitude by writing down thoughts, talking to people one is thankful to or writing in a letter.

 Depression is associated with insomnia (difficulty in falling asleep or maintaining sleep) and hypersomnia (excessive sleep).
 Hence, it is important to manage sleep patterns.
 One can indulge in calming exercises such as deep breathing, cut down on use of gadgets before going to bed, eating healthy, reducing alcohol and caffeine intake and inculcate the habit of exercise.
-However, if sleep issues prolong, it is best to consult a professional.
+However, if sleep issues prolong, it is best to consult a professional or consult through online therapy.

 Self – Care: